 The Entrepreneurial Arts Class and Market provides an effective, sustainable, and replicable business model for other secondary schools.

 Entrepreneurship is rooted in innovative thinking and design.
-Teaching students to think and be entrepreneurial through the development of this market will provide students’ employment preference post-graduation.
+Teaching students to think and be entrepreneurial through the ongoing development of this market will provide students’ employment preference post-graduation.